📈 Read the 2026 Salesforce Threat Landscape Report

 • URL protectionPrevent phishing and malicious URL attacks with real-time protection.

-• Identity protectionDetect compromised users before attackers.
+• Identity ProtectionDetect compromised users before attackers.

 • Protection for AgentforceSecure Agentforce workflows in real-time from phishing and malware.